Catrobat/Catblocks/docker/po-review/README.md

 In case you have already built the `catblocks:po-review` container and you would like to reuse it.
 You can overwrite the entrypoint.sh file using the `-v /absolute/path/to/entrypoint.sh:/entrypoint.sh` option.
 Please validate that the entrypoint.sh file is executable.

+You can set the display language by adding following option `-e DISPLAY_LANGUAGE=de`.
+E.g. `de` for German.
+Without this option the blocks will be rendered with the default language.
+Use key values of locales from `i18n/lang_codes_mapping.js` to set display language.

 ## Single program testing
 For single program testing use the paramater method.